- It is the furthest site from the closest neighbours

 What is the timeline to deliver this project

-Construction is expected to start on the new pipeline at the end of 2020.
+Construction is expected to start on the new trunk main pipeline in September 2021.

 The desalination plant will take between 18 and 24 months to complete with operations estimated to commence in 2022.